replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/managing-nodes.md

 For more information about how to complete these steps, see [Managing nodes when the previous Rook version is in use might leave Ceph in an unhealthy state where mon pods are not rescheduled](https://community.replicated.com/t/managing-nodes-when-the-previous-rook-version-is-in-use-might-leave-ceph-in-an-unhealthy-state-where-mon-pods-are-not-rescheduled/1099/1) in _Replicated Community_.

-Replicated recommends that you upgrade Rook Ceph to v1.4 or later before attempting to remove nodes.
+It is recommended that you upgrade Rook Ceph to v1.4 or later before attempting to remove nodes.
 For more information, see [Rook Ceph Cluster Prerequisites](#rook-ceph-cluster-prerequisites) above.